Choose your plancha

 The burner shape is also important, especially for plates with a thickness of 8 mm or less, since the area in direct contact with the flame heats up first and therefore a good distribution of the flame is preferable.
 Certain plate burners with a thin plate are usually “H” shaped with a double flame outlet on each ramp.
 They can also be placed in a single-line row in the form of an “I”, but then you should know that they need twice as many burners and valves.
 That is: 2 “I” is equal to one “H”.
 For thicker plates, the shape of the burners is not so important, since the plate heats up more evenly thanks to thermal inertia, although an “H” burner is always better.

 In some plates equipped with single-line or round burners, the burners are placed further away from the plate, so that the heat is distributed more evenly over the plate, but at what cost?
 Burners that are further away from the plate require more energy to heat it, and therefore higher energy consumption and unnecessary costs.

-You should know that electricity is also synonymous with energy consumption and therefore money.
+You should know that electricity is also synonymous of energy consumption and therefore money.
 It doesn’t make sense to work with more power than you really need because you’re spending money unnecessarily.
-It is best to buy a good thermometer for the plate and know the ideal cooking temperature for each food.
+The best is to buy a good thermometer for the plate and know the ideal cooking temperature for each food.
 This is the best way to cook well, nicely and cheaply.